Start today · Full course access instantly * $99

 Lesson 1: Design Foundations (set your compass)

-Before you ever put pencil to paper, you need clarity about why you’re designing and the real-world forces that will shape what you create.
-Skip this step and your patterns risk feeling scattered or unfinished.
+Before you ever put pencil to paper, get clarity about why you’re designing and the practical details that shape what you create.
 With this foundation, every choice you make — motifs, stitches, color — will feel grounded and intentional.

-• How to uncover your purpose for designing — your creative compass.
+• Uncover your purpose for designing (aka, set your creative compass).

 Lesson 2: Tools & Methods Roadmap (see your options)